-12. Defendants are individuals and business entities who, upon information and belief, reside in either the People's Republic of China or other foreign jurisdictions.
+12. Defendants are individuals and business entities who, upon information and belief, reside primarily in the People's Republic of China or other foreign jurisdictions.
 Defendants conduct business throughout the United States, including within Illinois and in this Judicial District, through the operation of fully interactive commercial websites and online marketplaces operating under the Defendant Internet Stores.
-Each Defendant targets the United States, including Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit MILWAUKEE TOOL products to consumers within the United States, including Illinois and in this Judicial District.
+Each Defendant targets the United States, including Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit BOOGIE Products to consumers within the United States, including Illinois and in this Judicial District.